catamphetamine/easy-react-form/README.md

 ### preSubmit

 If two arguments are passed to the `submit(preSubmit, submitForm)` form `onSubmit` handler then the first argument will be called before form submission attempt (before any validation) while the second argument (form submission itself) will be called only if the form validation passes — this can be used, for example, to reset custom form errors (not `<Field/>` `error`s) in `preSubmit` before the form tries to submit itself a subsequent time.
 For example, this could be used to reset overall form errors like `"Form submission failed, try again later"` which aren't bound to a particular form field, and if such errors aren't reset in `preSubmit` then they will be shown even if a user edits a field, clicks the "Submit" button once again, and a form field validation fails and nothing is actually submitted, but the aforementioned non-field errors stays confusing the user.
 Therefore such non-field errors should be always reset in `preSubmit`.

+### Abandoned forms

+One day marketing department asked me if I could make it track abandoned forms via Google Analytics.
+For this reason form component instance has `.getLatestFocusedField()` method to find out which exact form field the user got confused by.

 ## Contributing and Feature requests